NovatecConsulting/developer-security-training/Challenges/Challenge 2: Broken Authentication/README.md

 ## Challenge 2.4: Change the password of the user account of Bender
 Change the password of the user account of Bender without using the forgot password mechanism, cracking the password hash or SQL injection.
-You may use SQL injection for the first login, but the final change of the password sholdn't be a result of this method.
+You may use SQL injection for the first login, but the final change of the password shouldn't be a result of this method.

 ### Tips:

-1. **Tip:** Have a look at [Challenge 1.2](https://github.com/nt-ca-aqe/thesis-ahs/tree/master/Challenge%201:%20Broken%20Access%20Control#challenge-12-find-the-admin-page) if you don't know the email.
+1. **Tip:** Have a look at [Challenge 1.2](https://github.com/nt-ca-aqe/thesis-ahs/tree/master/Challenges/Challenge%201:%20Broken%20Access%20Control#challenge-12-find-the-admin-page) if you don't know the email.

 2. **Tip:** Inspect the HTTP calls while interacting with the `change password` mechanism.